team-tbl-dev/Tombola-TBL/README.md

     * Standard KYC function
     * Able to set wallet address any time
     * Able to set price per token any time
-    * Support 2 pricing schema in one token sale stage
     * Able to stop/start the token sale anytime
     * Start/stop token sale can also be control by Timestamp
     * Able to start token sale multiple times
     * A mintable token, TBL token only produce when someone contribute
-    * A lockable token, some of the tokens will be lock for 1yr and 2yr
-    * 20% number of the sold token will be added to wallet after the main finalised, that's mean user can only buy `72,000,000 TBL` token

 # Operations On The Token Sale Contract

 * Anytime
-    * Owner can call `kycVerify(...)` to verify participants, but this should be done after the crowdsale as the participants can transfer tokens immediately after being verified
     * Owner can call `transferOwnership(...)` to allow the current owner to transfer control of the contract to a newOwner.
 * After Start Date And Before End Date
     * Participants can send ETH to the `default () function` and receive tokens